awsdocs/amazon-sqs-developer-guide/doc_source/sqs-sending-messages-from-vpc.md

 AWS CloudFormation begins to create the stack and displays the **CREATE\_IN\_PROGRESS** status\.
 When the process is complete, AWS CloudFormation displays the **CREATE\_COMPLETE** status\.

-## Step 3: Confirm That Your EC2 Instance Isn't Publicly Accessible<a name="confirm-ec2-instance-is-not-publicly-accessible"></a>
+## Step 3: Confirm that your EC2 instance isn't publicly accessible<a name="confirm-ec2-instance-is-not-publicly-accessible"></a>

 Your AWS CloudFormation template launches an EC2 instance named `SQS-VPCE-Tutorial-EC2-Instance` into your VPC\.
 This EC2 instance doesn't allow outbound traffic and isn't able to send messages to Amazon SQS\.
 To verify this, you must connect to the instance, try to connect to a public endpoint, and then try to message Amazon SQS\.